django/django/docs/introduction.rst

 too - WebSockets, MQTT, chatbots, amateur radio, and more.

-It does this while preserving Django's synchronous and easy-to-use nature, allowing you to choose how your write your code - synchronous in a style like Django views, fully asynchronous, or a mixture of both.
+It does this while preserving Django's synchronous and easy-to-use nature, allowing you to choose how you write your code - synchronous in a style like Django views, fully asynchronous, or a mixture of both.
 On top of this, it provides integrations with Django's auth system, session system, and more, making it easier than ever to extend your HTTP-only project to other protocols.